samkik579/SimpleCalendar/README.md

 Username(Password): test(test), sam(kik), testy(testy)

+Things to note: Our fields for when a new user registers are not clearing, as everything we tried to do to get it to clear casued the calendar not to print.
+However, YOU CAN REGISTER NEW USERS.
+The command line will let you know that user was added and you can immediately log in.

 Creative Portion:

     1. Users are able to select a tag they would like their event to identify by only when adding the new event.
 Once it is added to the calendar, the users can then toggle the view of the type of events on the calendar by the tag attributed to them.
 They can choose from work, home, school, and fun.
 Once they click on the checkbox one of them at a time, the calendar updates to only show the events that were tagged with that specific tag when the user created the event.